henkmollema/StartupModules/README.md

 ### Application Initializers
-Application initializers allow you to write startup logic for your application, such as configuring your Entity Framework database context and executing migrations.
+Application initializers allow you to write asynchronous startup logic for your application, such as configuring your Entity Framework database context and executing migrations.
 Applications initializers are, just like startup modules, discovered automatically as well.

 ```cs
 public class DatabaseInitializer : IApplicationInitializer